supervisely-ecosystem/deim/supervisely_integration/serve/README.md

 - **TensorRT** is a very optimized environment for Nvidia GPU devices.
 TensorRT can significantly boost the inference speed.
 - **ONNXRuntime** can speed up inference on some CPU and GPU devices.

+# Updates

+## v1.1.0

+- Add DEIMv2 models to the app.

 ## Model Zoo